luizpericolo/styleguide/board-team/README.md

     ...
 ```

-It makes easier to read not just in the application level but also in the database level.
+It makes it easier to read not just in the application level but also in the database level.
 The code above will produce the tables `board_boardmeetingattendee` and `board_meetingattendee`.
 The second one seems to be closer to a real sentence.

 # Tests

-We aim 90% of test coverage, which means that we test most of the functions and classes we have.
+We aim at 90% of test coverage, which means that we test most of the functions and classes we have.
 Keeping that in mind, we write code that is easy to test using the SRP concept not just for classes but also for functions and methods.

 We also test different functions of the same resource separately.
 Take a look at the code below.